 Schedule: Use the drop-down menu to select the time schedule that the rule will be enabled on.
-The schedule may be set to Always Enable, or you can create your own schedules in the Schedules section (refer to Schedule on page 64).
+The schedule may be set to Always Enable, or you can create your own schedules in the Schedules section.
+Refer to page 65 for more information.